peledies/carthing-dev-template/README.md

 ![Spotify AnyThing Splash](https://github.com/peledies/spotify-any-thing/blob/main/webapp/images/appstart.png?raw=true)

 This is meant to expedite the development process and was specifically written to be run on Mac.
 I dont see any reason why it wont run on linux as well.
-If you get it to run, please PM me with your harware specs and ill update the compatibility list.
+If you get it to run, please PM me or create a PR with your harware specs and I'll update the compatibility list.

 This has been tested and confirmed to work on the following hardware:
 - 2018 Intel Mac Mini macOs 14.5